brentwilliams2/ca-job-board-joomla/templates/tpl_mfi/README.md

 }

 @TODO: Need to write a module to display social share icons broken off from the component, but picking up the component's current page URI

+@TODO: Get and install commercial Community Surveys component, see e-mail with Brent July 2 2019.